APACHE TRAIL is Arizona's Oldest Highway

 Renaissance Festival every Sat & Sun - February 7 to March 29, 2015

-Don’t miss your BEST Day Out in History at the 27th annual Arizona Renaissance Festival!
-The King and Queen are busy planning raucous revelry for 2015!
+Don’t miss your BEST Day Out in History at the annual Arizona Renaissance Festival!
+The King and Queen are busy planning raucous revelry!
 Like us on Facebook to get the latest news, enter contests and stay in touch while plans are underway for various festivities.
 Please check our Special Events page for more information.
-Saturdays and Sundays February 7 - March 29, 2015.
 Escape to the Arizona Renaissance Festival where pleasure and celebration are the only orders of the day as decreed by the King!
 The Arizona Renaissance Festival is one of the largest of the Renaissance events in the nation because it is really five Festivals all rolled into a giant, costumed fantasy village with 13 Stages of Continuous Live Entertainment, Outdoor Circus, Medieval Arts & Crafts Fair, Jousting Tournament with Three Performances Each Day, and Day-Long Feasts east of Gold Canyon, Arizona on US-60.

 4650 N. Mammoth Mine Rd, Apache Junction, AZ 85119